gtorisson/TTP_BSI/README.md

 This repository contains code for a research project on the association between time to blood culture positivity and diseases severity in bloodstream infections.

-In the markdown folder is the quarto markdown files rendering the manuscript and the supplementary appendix.
-These describe all steps from the raw data to the finished documents
+The code folder contains all code rendering the manuscript and the supplementary appendix from raw data.

-In the R foler, separate R functions are provided.
+In the data folder, an excel file of species classification is provided.
+No individual data is provided, due to privacy concerns